MuhammadAfdhalF/QA-Automation/README.md

 - `TS_Portfolio`
 - `TS_All`
 - `TS_BDD_All`
+- `TS_Listener`
 - `dynamic`

 `TS_All` is used as a **Test Suite Collection** to execute multiple normal Katalon test suites.

 `TS_BDD_All` is used to execute all BDD scenarios through the `Run_All_BDD` test case.

+`TS_Listener` is used to execute listener-based login scenarios with automatic screenshot evidence.

 ### Normal Test Suite Flow